intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

   --noinstall           Whether to install packages for a given model when
-                        running in docker (default --noinstall='False') or on bare metal (default --noinstall='True')
+                        running in docker (default --noinstall='False') or on bare metal (default --noinstall='True') --dry-run             Shows the call to the model without actually running it
 ```

 ## Volume mounts